-- Practice using the PowerPoint before you actually use it in a class.
-Make sure you are comfortable moving between slides and between information in slides.
+Practice using PowerPoint before you actually use it in a class.
+Make sure you are comfortable moving between slides and between information on slides.

 A final note on technology: using PowerPoint requires that you have all the technology you need, that it is in good working order, and that you know how to use it.
 The best prepared PowerPoint will fail if the technology fails, or if the instructor has trouble using it.
 Always have a back-up plan in place!

 Flip charts, like PowerPoints, are visual aids that are used to facilitate, enhance or bring more clarity to the learning experience.
 It is an interactive and flexible aid that promotes interaction and engagement between the facilitator and the participants.